samouraiworld/peerdev/gno-tutorials/tutorials/1-initialisation/slides.md

 </div>

 <!--
-To be able to go through Gnoland, you will need basic programming knowledge in Go.
+To go through Gnoland, you will need basic programming knowledge of Go, the langage Gno got its syntax inspired.
 It is a programming language made by Google, known to be easy to learn with a simple synthax.
 -->
 ---